ebellocchia/bip_utils/README.md

 ### Construction from extended key

-Alternatively, a Bip class can be constructed directly from an extended key.\
+A Bip class can be constructed directly from an extended key.\
 The returned Bip object will be at the same depth of the specified key.
+If the depth of the key is not valid, a *Bip44DepthError* exception will be raised.

 **Code example**